the role of diet in managing ibs: best and worst foods

 • chamomile tea relaxes the digestive system by reducing stress and discomfort.

-• probiotic-rich yoghurt supports good bacteria in the gut, aiding digestion.
+• probiotic-rich yogurt supports good bacteria in the gut, aiding digestion.

 • water-rich fruits like watermelon and cantaloupe.

-• chicken or vegetable broth to replenish electrolytes.
+• chicken or vegetable soups to replenish electrolytes.

 • electrolyte-rich beverages like coconut water to support hydration and fluid balance.